 In July 2014, the IASB issued a final version of this standard, which replaces IAS 39, Financial Instruments: Recognition and Measurement, and is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
 The standard introduces a new model for the classification and measurement of financial assets, a single expected credit loss model for the measurement of the impairment of financial assets, and a new model for hedge accounting that is aligned with a company's risk management activities.
-We do not intend to adopt this standard early and are currently evaluating the anticipated impact of adopting this standard on our consolidated financial statements.
+We do not intend to adopt this standard early, nor do we believe the adoption of this standard will materially impact our consolidated financial statements.
+We have completed our assessment of the changes to our business processes, systems and controls that will be required to support the recognition and disclosures required by the new standard.
+Transition efforts are currently underway, and are anticipated to be complete prior to January 1, 2018.